A Complete Guide to Starting a Food Truck Business

 The MeSoHungry food truck website, for instance, shows the truck’s schedule for the coming weeks.

-An easy (and free) way to create this website is through Ecwid’s Starter Site.
+An easy (and free) way to create this website is through Ecwid’s Instant Site.

 These are simple websites where you can share your location, your list of products, and add custom content such as menus.
 The site plugs in with Ecwid’s shopping cart so you can even use it as a digital POS.

-As an example, here’s one Ecwid starter site — Pike & Western:
+As an example, here’s one Ecwid Instant site — Pike & Western:

 The best part is that you don’t even need your own domain to build this site.
 Moreover, the site is